Rorima/html_css/notes.md

 `<meta name="author" content="Me">`

 ###### viewport
-This one will be a little complex.
+There will be a little explanation for this one.
 We're going to set the viewport for our website.
 The viewport is the visible area of a web page, depending on which device is being used to access the page.
 If the user is using a mobile phone or a tablet, you want to be sure that the dimensions will fit on the device, so that the dimensions and the scaling will adjust to accomodate that specific device.

 Type this in the meta tag.